jacksonlewis87/MLB-Player-Tracking/README.md

 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/images/detectedPoints.jpg?raw=true" width="840" height="500" />
 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/images/detectedPoints2.jpg?raw=true" width="840" height="500" />

-Using this averaged image, a white color mask, and Canny/ HoughLinesP, I gathered points along both foul lines.
-Using the intersection of the two these lines as the location of home plate, I rotated the image about home plate so that both foul lines were at an equal angle from the horizonal.
-Then, to get the location of second base, I used a white color mask on a vertical slice from home plate.
-To get the location of first and third base, I rotated the image about home plate twice so that each foul line was horizontal.
-Then, I placed a horizontal slice of each image (one flipped) onto each other, creating a bright white spot where first/third base was located.
-This ensured consistency of first/third base location.
-Finally, using the distance between the spot and home plate, I placed each base along it’s respective foul line.
-Once I had these locations, I was able to setup a transposition onto the playing field.
-To do this, I calculated the intersection point between each foul line and the line from first/third base to second base.
-Then, to transpose any observed point, I drew lines from each ‘origin’ point through the observed point.
-Using the angle difference between these lines and the foul lines, along with a foot to degree ratio calculated with the 90ft distance between bases, I was able to get the x, y location of any observed point in the video (first base line = x-axis).
-The transposition was less accurate in the outfield, so I left the non-transposed points in my csv file.
-As far as image processing, I used a combination of masks to track figures on the field.
-First, I created a mask for just the playing field to eliminate the crowd, stands, and dugouts.
 My player detection method revolved around utilizing OpenCV and SimpleBlobDetector.
 I used a combination of white/dark masks and image subtraction (using the average image from before) on each frame.
 This resulted in 15-30 points for each frame, which I connected between frames using proximity calculations and gap restrictions.
 Finally, I filtered out duplicate and choppy tracking paths.
 This resulted in a location dataset for every offensive and defensive player, umpire, and base.

-Results:
+## Tracking Results:
 Tracked locations:
 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/gifs/tracked_gif.gif?raw=true" width="840" height="500" />

-Transpositions
+## Transposing locations onto the plane of the field

+Once I had these locations, I was able to setup a transposition onto the playing field.
+To do this, I calculated the intersection point between each foul line and the line from first/third base to second base.
+Then, to transpose any observed point, I drew lines from each ‘origin’ point through the observed point.
+Using the angle difference between these lines and the foul lines, along with a foot to degree ratio calculated with the 90ft distance between bases, I was able to get the x, y location of any observed point in the video (first base line = x-axis).
+The transposition was less accurate in the outfield, so I left the non-transposed points in my csv file.

 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/images/transformationGrid.jpg?raw=true" width="840" height="500" />

 <img src="https://github.com/jacksonlewis87/MLB-Player-Tracking/blob/inital_upload/media/gifs/transposed_gif.gif?raw=true" width="840" height="500" />